-The printer used a wax ink in a ribbon cartridge which the print head, once warmed up, would transfer to the paper.
-Due to the way wax printing works, the more smooth the paper the better the result so using the right paper was essential for anything other than draft prints.
+The printer uses a wax ink in a ribbon cartridge that the print head (once warmed up) transfers to the paper.
+Due to the way wax printing works the more smooth the paper the better the result.
+This is largely why using the right paper was essential for anything other than draft quality printing.

-As the wax ink is transferred off of the ribbon it means that the ribbon can only be used once; IE. you can't sneakily rewind the ink cartridge and use it again, albeit fainter, as you could with some standard ink ribons; albeit more faint each time.
+As the wax ink is transferred off of the ribbon it means the ribbon can only be used once; IE. you can't sneakily rewind the ink cartridge and use it again to save a buck, as you can with some standard ink ribons; albeit more faint each time.

-The 810 was able to output in both black & white and colour and for its era wasn't too bad for a budget printer.
-To its credit the printer produced vibrant colours and was almost silent in operation compared to impact printers.
+The 810 is able to output in both black and colour and for its era wasn't too bad for a budget printer.
+To its credit the printer produced vibrant colours and was almost silent in operation compared to similar period impact printers.